-The decision to return to study will be made by the Safeguarding and Wellbeing

-Manager (or nominated Manager) in conjunction with the appropriate Head of Department/Service.
+The decision to return to study will be made by the Deputy Head of SEND, Mental Health & Wellbeing(or nominated Manager) in conjunction with the appropriate Head of Department/Service.
 The decision will be based on the evidence available to demonstrate the student's fitness to study, their compliance with any conditions imposed and the availability of support on their return.